atbcb/ICTTestingBaseline/docs/21SyncMedia.md

 * Visual and audio inspection

 ## Limitations, Assumptions, or Exceptions
-* Limitation: tester must be able to see and hear video
+* Limitations: ...
 * Exceptions:
     * content in a test that requires video without audio descriptions (1.1.1)
     * media that is a media alternative for text and is clearly labeled as such (1.2.3)

+#### Accessibility Support
+* Requires an accessible video player

+#### Test Subject Types
+Rendered video

 ## Test Procedure
 ### Selector (Identify Content)
+1. Find interface components that play video or other synchronized media content when activated.
+2. If the content does not ... part of a test ...
+2. Play the content.
+Visually determine if the video is a media alternative to text.
+If so, check if it is clearly labeled as such.
+If it is, ignore this content for this test.
+3. Determine if
-View the video and determine where audio descriptions of relevant information are needed.
+3. View the video and determine where audio descriptions of relevant information are needed.

 ### Test Instructions